 Gorizia is a city of historical pharmacies.
 The galenic art dates back to the times of the emperors of Austria.
 Period furniture, ceilings dating back to the mid nineteenth, still functioning scales of the eighteenth century welcome visitors in Pharmacy Bear, Via Guglielmo Oberdan.
 The pharmacy, riisalente al 1625, It is the oldest in the city and the supplier of the Habsburg court.
 The family Provvidenti, who took over the business in 1960 by the founding family Cristofoletti, is the guardian of traditional techniques, thanks to a clever use of medicinal herbs and a great knowledge of the beneficial properties of plants and plant substances.

-Ointments, syrups, infusions were common in the past but today, due to high raw material costs, it is limited to preparing on demand herbal cleansing herbal teas and the famous "spirit of lemon balm” (administered as in antiquity on a sugar cube, useful to combat stomach pain).
+Ointments, syrups, infusions were common in the past but today, due to high raw material costs, we will just prepare on request herbal cleansing with herbs and the famous "spirit of melissa" (administered as in antiquity on a sugar cube, useful to combat stomach pain).
 The pharmacy is open by appointment and, on a weekend in Gorizia, you should definitely plan a visit (for reservations call to 0481.531972).

 WHERE TO EAT – Enoteca Majda